swetha679/EX-No.5.1.-DESIGN-THE-3D-MODEL-AS-PROVIDED-AND-CONVERT-TO-ORTHOGRAPHIC-VIEW/README.md

 ## DATE:

 ## AIM:
-To create orthographic view of given 3D model
+To create an orthographic view of a given 3D model

 ## REQUIREMENTS:
 1. Autodesk fusion 360